ibrahimy353/Static-Site-Generator-/posts/SSG.md

 Inside the code just above we get to read file content from the **markdown** file and as well as also return encoded content from **[slug]** file.

-To render the Metadata collected using code above from markdown(.md) file, we use **gray-matter** to help with parsing front matter from string to file, we also use **markdown to jsx** 3rd party package assist in converting the markdown language to JSX file system that we get to pass the data using babel in the **postMetadata** to change it to a language that.
+To render the Metadata collected using the code above from the markdown(.md) file, we use **gray-matter** to help with parsing front matter from string to file, we also use **markdown to jsx** 3rd party package to assist in converting the markdown language to JSX file to system that we get to pass the data using babel in the **postMetadata** to change it to a language that.

 Create a new dynamic route folder on the root folder **app** and name it **posts/[slugs]**.
 Inside the posts/[slugs] folder add a file  **page.tsx**.
 The **app/posts/[slugs]**.
-Inside this slugs add the code bellow.
-For more infomation on dynamic routes [click here](https://nextjs.org/docs/routing/dynamic-routes/) on Next JS
+Inside this slugs add the code below.
+For more information on dynamic routes click here on [Next JS](https://nextjs.org/docs/routing/dynamic-routes/) .

 ```javascript
 import fs from "fs";